 This is a breeding ground for the protected, massive Goliath Grouper reaching up to 7 feet and 700 lbs.
 At times, dozens will stack up in an area the size of your living room.
 Like people, they have different personalities; some are curious and inquisitive, some are shy, while others are grumpy and ornery.
 They can 'bark' at us by moving water through their swim bladder creating a percussion wave with a very audible thud!

 Another favorite is the large Loggerhead sea turtle which are seen regularly especially in the spring and summer.
 We see harmless Nurse sharks (glorified catfish) at times, but other shark species are rare to spot.
-Our local dive sites have intense concentrations of these critters and dozens more.
+Southern stingrays and big barracudas are the norm when the water is warmer

-Our visibility may not be Cayman but it doesn't have to be to offer truly rewarding dives here!
+Our water clarity may not be Cayman, but it doesn't have to be to offer truly rewarding dives here!
 Visibility ranges from 15 to 50 feet in depths between 30 to 45 feet on Near and Middle Ground trips.
 Advanced divers can check out Marco's Blue Hole, R Tower, Paddlewheel wreck and many more.

 The Hole is an awesome dive.
 It's an 80' wide sinkhole 23 nm. southwest of us in 70' of water.
 It has a vertical shaft down to 90' and then caverns open.
 The fish swim around upside down there, oriented to the roof!
 Weather is the main factor in determining conditions so we confirm most trips no more than 3 days in advance.